Last updated July 14th, 2024.

 You’re far more likely to find short-term tourists as tenants than long-term businessmen or retirees.
 Granted, Airbnb rental businesses in Japan have recently become a lot more challenging to set up.

 The government requires all short-term vacation rentals to obtain a hotel license.
-It’s not an impossible process to go through as a foreigner, yet surely a bureaucratic one.
+It’s not exactly an impossible process to go through as a foreign real estate owner, although it’s surely a bureaucratic one!

 Putting all that aside (Airbnb investments are an entirely separate topic), Kyoto is undoubtedly one of the most unique cities in Japan.
 You won’t find anywhere else quite like it.